Week 20

 Zucchini

 Spaghetti Squash - Yes, you can make marinara and serve your squash that way.
 I would much rather toss it with butter, garlic, parsley or sage, salt and pepper and Parmesan.
 There are lots of creative takes on what to do with it so if you aren't sold on the marinara way look around the Internet a bit.
-Here is a very simple recipe using butter and ginger
+Here is a very simple recipe using butter and ginger.

 Bok Choy